The US Youth Soccer ODP Philosophy

 To be a nationally recognized youth identification and development pathway for US soccer players.

-In 1979, the program expanded, the organization became more efficient and multi-year plans were developed.
-State Associations were encouraged to develop programs which supported and worked in tandem with National and Regional programs.
-At the beginning of 1982 a formalized program for girls was created, with the addition of a full committee (one member from each Region).
-From 1982 until the present, international events for youth national teams have increased substantially and the US Youth Soccer ODP has kept pace by instituting trials and player pools for five age groups in the boys' program, and five age groups in the girls' program.
+In 1979, the program expanded, the organization became more efficient, and multi-year plans were developed.
+State Associations were encouraged to develop programs that supported and worked in tandem with National and Regional programs.
+At the beginning of 1982, a formalized program for girls was created, with the addition of a full committee (one member from each Region).
+From 1982 until the present, international events for youth national teams have increased substantially and the US Youth Soccer ODP has kept pace by instituting trials and player pools for five age groups in the boys’ program, and five age groups in the girls’ program.

-ENYYSA holds ODP try-outs on an annual basis (FALL SEASON).
+ENYYSA holds ODP tryouts on an annual basis (FALL SEASON).
 All players are eligible to attend tryouts.
 Any player who is not playing for a team affiliated with ENYYSA will pay a higher tryout and registration fee.
 Players may only participate in the state where they reside.
 If you play for a US Soccer Development Academy you are not eligible, as per their guidelines.

 How are players selected?